Former ‘RHOA’ Kim Zolciak Trashes Her Co-Stars Before She Returns For Season 10

 “I really call people like they are, I think.
 I’m very psychic, very intuitive,” Zolciak shared.
 “No one has really grown in five years, except Kandi.
 She had a baby, got married.”

-Zolciak added that while her co-stars haven’t changed much she’s had a few babies.
+Zolciak added that while her co-stars haven’t changed much, she’s had a few babies.
 She’s also been starring in Don’t Be Tardy for six seasons and doesn’t feel as though any of the other ladies have accomplished anything.
 She may have been out of the game for five years, but Zolciak clearly isn’t afraid to throw some shade.

 Of course, Bravo hasn’t confirmed Zolciak’s return for the upcoming season.
 Radar Online reports that Zolciak is willing to return to the reality series, but only if the paycheck is right.
 Zolciak revealed that she would appear in Season 10 if producers offered her enough money and inside sources claim that her comeback is likely.